veekas/use-strict-everywhere/README.md

 -----------------------------------------------------------------------------------------------------------

+## TODO

+* does not add 'use strict' when it already exists in document scope
+* command to remove all 'use strict'
+* choose file formats to modify (e.g. omit .ts files, include .json)

 ## Working with Markdown

 **Note:** You can author your README using Visual Studio Code.
 Here are some useful editor keyboard shortcuts: